JamJestJam/CodersSchool/STL/readme.md

 ### Base info

 O(1) - complexity constant
-O(x) - complexity linear depends of x
+O(x) - complexity linear depends on x
-O(log x) - complexity logarithmic depends of x n - size of container m - size of range p - complexity of algorithm
+O(log x) - complexity logarithmic depends on x n - size of container m - the size of the range p - complexity of algorithm

-Cache friendly - that mean container's data is arranged that every element is near each other<br />
+Cache friendly - that means the container's data is arranged so that every element is near each other<br />
 Dynamic size - container can change its size<br />
 Stack - is container storage its element on stack<br />